 - 1. Copy of a separation or settlement agreement or a divorce decree stating amount and type of support and payment schedules. - 2 A letter from the person paying the support. - 3.
 Copy of latest check and/or payment stubs from Court Trustee.
-PHA must record the date, amount, and number of the check. - 4.
-Family's self-certification of amount received and of the likelihood of support payments being received in the future, or that support payments are not being received. - \ If payments are irregular, the family must provide: - \ A copy of the separation or settlement agreement, or a divorce decree stating the amount and type of support and payment schedules. - \ A statement from the agency responsible for enforcing payments to show that the family has filed for enforcement. - \ An affidavit from the family indicating the amount(s) received. - \ A welfare notice of action showing amounts received by the welfare agency for child support. - \ A written statement from an attorney certifying that a collection or enforcement action has been filed.
+PHA must record the date, amount, and number of the check, or 13-month printout from Family Support Division Child Support Automated Payment Information website. - 4.
+Family's self-certification of amount received and of the likelihood of support payments being received in the future, or that support payments are not being received. - \ If payments are irregular, the family must provide:

+\ A copy of the separation or settlement agreement, or a divorce decree stating the amount and type of support and payment schedules.

+\ A statement from the agency responsible for enforcing payments to show that the family has filed for enforcement.

+\ An affidavit from the family indicating the amount(s) received.

+\ A welfare notice of action showing amounts received by the welfare agency for child support or 13-month printout from Family Support Division Child Support Automated Payment Information website.

+\ A written statement from an attorney certifying that a collection or enforcement action has been filed.